izderadicka/audioserve/README.md

 Security
 --------

 Audioserve is not writing anything to your media library, so read only access is OK.
+However you should assume that any file in publish media directories can be accessible via audioserve API (thought recently name starting with . (hidden files/directories) are blocked) so basically to anybody who can obtain shared secret (or in case you use `--no-authentication` then to anybody).

 The only file where it needs to write is a file were it keeps its secret key for authentication (by default in `~/.audioserve/audioserve.secret`, but it can be specified by command line argument).
 And optionaly it writes files to transcoding cache ([see below](#transcoding-cache)) and positions file.

 Authentication is done by shared secret phrase (supplied to server on command line or more securely via environment variable), which clients must know.
 Shared secret phrase is never sent in plain (it's sent as salted hash).
 If correct shared secret hash is provided by client, sever generates a token, using its secret key, which is then used for individual requests authentication.
 Token then can be used in cookie or HTTP Authorization header (Bearer method).
 Token validity period is one year by default, but can be set with command line argument, but system generally expects token validity to be at least 10 days.
-As the token can be used to steal the session, https is recommended (TLS support is build in).
+As the token can be used to steal the session, https is recommended (TLS support is build in, but reverse proxy is probably better solution).

+Authentication is used to access all URLs except web client static files (`/index.html` and `/bundle.js`).

 ### TLS/SSL